Find out more about our accessible performances Expand All

 Ipswich Dial-A-Ride Ltd (IDaR) provides wheelchair accessible minibuses- call 08453 479379 between 10.30am and 4.00pm.

-For easiest access we recommend the Pay and Display Car Park accessible from Black Horse Lane, then left to the end of Chapman Lane where there are 5 Blue Badge Parking Bays.
+For the easiest access we recommend the Pay and Display Car Park accessible from Black Horse Lane, then left to the end of Chapman Lane where there are 5 Blue Badge Parking Bays.
 Parking charges do apply.
 The theatre is then accessible via a ramp.

-Sarah Holmes, Chief Executive, New Wolsey Theatre, Ipswich, talks about restarting the theatre as a place that everyone can access without permission or concession as part of the Heads Up series of films for the Creative Case.
+Sarah Holmes, former Chief Executive, New Wolsey Theatre, Ipswich, talks about restarting the theatre as a place that everyone can access without permission or concession as part of the Heads Up series of films for the Creative Case.

 The ‘Heads Up’ series feature a number of arts professionals and arts organisations who discuss their involvement with the Creative Case and what it means to them.